ozairs/apigateway/istio/README-routing.md

 8. Run some sample requests again using the `repeat` command, and examine the log entries.
 You should see a mix of requests for both the Stable and Beta versions.
     ```
     ./test-api.sh -f $PWD/config.cfg oauth application
-    repeat 10 { ./test-api.sh -f $PWD/config.cfg sports-oauth teams <<< <access_token> }
+    repeat 50 { ./test-api.sh -f $PWD/config.cfg sports-oauth teams <<< <access_token> }
     kubectl logs -f -n istio-system -l istio-mixer-type=telemetry -c mixer | grep "accesslog" | grep '"destination":"teams"'

     {"level":"warn","time":"2020-02-21T19:41:56.487327Z","instance":"accesslog.instance.istio-system","destination":"teams","destinationVersion":"v1","latency":"2.3712ms","responseCode":200,"responseSize":9195,"source":"datapower","user":"unknown"}
     {"level":"warn","time":"2020-02-21T19:41:56.486623Z","instance":"accesslog.instance.istio-system","destination":"teams","destinationVersion":"v1","latency":"3.3317ms","responseCode":200,"responseSize":9195,"source":"istio-ingressgateway","user":"unknown"}
     ```

-Its still unclear if we are getting the 70/30 split from the logs.
-Istio released a new tool called Kiali that provides visualization of pods deployed within the Istio mesh, including visibility on traffic distribution.
-In the next step, you will use Kiali to visualize the traffic distribiution.
+Its difficult to calculate if we are getting the 70/30 split from the logs; fortunately, Istio released a new tool called **Kiali** that provides visualization of pods deployed within the Istio mesh, including visibility on traffic distribution.
+In the next step, you will use **Kiali** to visualize the traffic distribiution.

-9. Following the instructions for installing the Kiali dashboard [here](https://istio.io/docs/tasks/observability/kiali/).
+9. Follow the instructions for installing the Kiali dashboard [here](https://istio.io/docs/tasks/observability/kiali/).

 10. Login to the Kiali dashboard, it provides visualization of the current deployment.
 Open a new terminal and run the following command:
     ```